rama-kanaparthy/java/README.md

 | **Access Modifiers**         | Methods can have any access modifier.          | Methods are `public` by default.          |
 | **When to Use**              | When you need partial abstraction or shared behavior. | When you need to define a strict contract. |

+>>>An anonymous class in Java is a class without a name that is defined and instantiated in a single statement.
+It is often used to create an instance of a class or an interface with customized behavior without explicitly creating a separate subclass.